Do Rolex watches Hold Their value? Here’s the Answer!

 Rolex watches are considered by many people as ”the ultimate” watch brand.
 Of course, there are many watch brands that put considerably more effort into craftsmanship and creating exclusive and high-quality watches, but obviously, you have to pay accordingly.

 In many people’s eyes, Rolex is the best alternative for money.
 If you are going to buy anything less than a Rolex, it’s not good enough, and if you are going to buy something better, it’s going to cost you a lot.
 Of course, there are many who would argue this, but it is enough that a large portion of the market has this belief to affect the secondhand market price.

 Rolex retail prices

-Something that affects how well an item holds their prices is whether or not the company have sales or discounts.
+Something that affects how well an item holds its price is whether or not the company has sales or discounts.
 While discounts and sales tend to increase sales in the short term, they tend to negatively affect people’s perception of the brand and give people a less ”exclusive” view of the company.
 You will never ever see Rolex having sales or any other discounts, and this is something that has contributed to Rolex establishing itself as a prestigious luxury watch company.

 While it is possible in some cases to ask for small discounts, or more commonly, to ask for some ”bonuses” to your purchases, they’re quite uncommon.
 If you’re going to buy a Rolex watch at an authorized dealer, it’s the listed price that is the price.
 Nothing else.

-Maybe most importantly is the fact that Rolex holds their prices very strictly and will seldom back down an inch of them.
-As for how well Rolex watches hold their value, something that tends to affect Rolex’s secondhand value a lot is the fact that Rolex regularly increases their prices.
+Maybe most important is the fact that Rolex holds their prices very strictly and will seldom back down an inch from them.
+As for how well Rolex watches hold their value, something that tends to affect Rolex’s secondhand value a lot is the fact that Rolex regularly increases its prices.

 With the consistent price increase of Rolex’s official prices, it will thus also affect the prices of Rolex watches on the second-hand market.